Jidma78/Rust_analyzer/README.md

 # Rustine Analyzer
-Lexical, syntactic, and semantic analyzer for a Rust subset, developed as part of a assembly project.
+Lexical, syntactic and semantic analyzer for a Rust subset, developed as part of a assembly project.

 ## Description
 This project implements a full pipeline for parsing a simplified Rust-like language called Rustine.
 It includes: